-This Judgement has been made using available evidence including a visit to this service.
 The school provides comfortable, modern and well-maintained residential facilities.
 Individual interest in clothing and use of requisites is consistently encouraged.
 Young person privacy and dignity is fully respected.

 The weekly term time boarding arrangements for all young people confirms parental responsibility for the provision of all clothing, except the PE kit, which is provided by the school.
 All clothing issues are discussed and clarified during the admission process.
 The young person records evidence regular checks on clothing lists and items from home.
 Recorded and regular contact with parents and carers ensures that specific clothing items can be supplied when necessary.
 The school can and will provide emergency items.
 Children in the main school wear school uniform during the day and all young people observed were appropriately and smartly dressed.
 Use of local shops for clothing items is well supported and levels of self-reliance recorded in care and planning programmes.

-Leaving care and school based planning requirements are well documented and confirmed in the Transition to Adult Provision policy statement and in the school's Lakeside Unit Statement of Purpose and function.
+Leaving care planning requirements are well documented and confirmed in the Transition to Adult Provision policy statement and in the school's Lakeside Unit Statement of Purpose and function.
 All documents emphasise the need for multi-agency approach and all leaving care and Pathway Plans are subject to a series of monitoring meetings outside of the formal annual review programme.
-Parental concerns for certain leaving arrangements are recorded in the previous section of this report.

 Attendance at planning and review meetings can include the school Principal, Lakeside Manager, Head of Care, Deputy, parents and relatives, social worker, school Post 16 co-ordinator, family support worker, careers officer, and representative from the LEA and FE Department.
 Planning for all young people reflects their strengths and areas for further assistance and future needs.
 All options for future living arrangements are considered and can include continued residential care placement, various levels of supported living and return to the family home environment.
 Pre-placement visits to future living situations are arranged and every effort is made to discuss and reduce parent and family anxiety during this sometime difficult period.
-Parental concern with the time span involved in placing authority-funding agreements is recorded in the previous section of this report.

 The school's location, design and layout of facilities are in keeping with its Prospectus and fully support the development of the young people.
 The facilities have been subject to regular improvements and further major accommodation improvements were achieved during last year.
 The Lakeside Unit is a self-contained detached house of modern design with side access to the rear of the main school building.
-Separate play facilities for junior and seniors are provided and current plans include the development of the Lakeside facilities with additional classroom, kitchen and toilet and bathing area and a new play area.
-Plans for the Main School include improved shower and toilet facilities and replacement of certain windows and safety meshing.
-All developmental works are supported.
+Separate play facilities for junior and seniors are provided and current plans include the redesign and enlargement of the play area.
+Additional considerations are also underway for extending the Lakeside and Post 16 provision.
+Possible kitchen enlargement is also included in the development programme.
+All works are fully supported.